Title: L&S Supervisor

 Take advantage of the amazing academic opportunities and great student support resources that exist on campus.
 The most successful students are the ones who couple their hard work with interesting academic opportunities and the assistance of available resources.

 I have been married to my spouse, Lauren, since 2008.
 We live in Berkeley.
+We welcomed our daughter in 2018, and have been loving (most) every minute of being parents since then.
 I am a scuba diver who goes underwater every chance I get.
 I love to travel and experience different places and cultures.
 I served as a Peace Corps Volunteer in Cambodia from 2012 through 2014.
 While there, I worked as a community health educator.
 I enjoy going to concerts, plays, art openings, and other cultural events.
 I like playing billiards, darts, and tennis.
 I also enjoy camping and hiking, and one of the coolest things I've done was going on a 21-day trek through the Khumbu region of the Himalayas to Everest Base Camp, the Gokyo Lakes, and over Cho La Pass.

 Note: Trained in Undocu-Ally about current policies, laws, historical context, challenges for undocumented students.